Outline

 - Consultancy & Professional Services: Global consultancies benefit from flexible ownership and liability protection.

-- Registered address of the company
+- Registered office address in Singapore.

-- Company secretary’s particulars
+- Company Constitution.

-- Company constitution
+- Company Secretary details.

 Steps After Setting Up an Offshore Company